skeolan/FireAndManeuver/Ruleset-FireAndManeuver.md

 The Reserve is a single "off-board" Formation which can never directly enter or affect F&M combat, but can engage in Damage Control and other repair/salvage activities each Volley.

-During scripting for an Exchange, a commander may designate a new Formation composed of Reserve Units.
+During plotting for an Exchange, a commander may designate a new Formation composed of Reserve Units.

-Such a Formation starts at "off-board" range, and must script "Enter Combat" for the upcoming three Volleys of the Exchange.
-In the Conclusion Phase, those Formations arrive at range 60MU to all enemy Formations; they can then be scripted normally in the subsequent Exchange.
+Such a Formation starts at "off-board" range, and must plot "Enter Combat" - no maneuvering, no fire - for the upcoming three Volleys of the Exchange.
+In the Conclusion Phase, those Formations arrive at range 60MU to all enemy Formations; they can then be plotted normally in the subsequent Exchange.

 ## Fighters and Gunboats
 ```C#